 Social Value

 Gipping are sponsors of local Charity, Inspire Suffolk, and worked with them to provide a ‘World of Work Day’ for young people aged 16-24 who have faced life challenges.
-This involved five different trades from the supply chain giving taster sessions in everything from plastering to bricklaying.
-The PPE was sponsored and a representative from the CITB attended to give a talk on careers in construction.
-Transport to the site was funded by Gipping as well as supervision from qualified staff.
-Goody bags and info were provided at the end of the day.
+This involved five trades from the supply chain, giving taster sessions in everything from plastering to bricklaying.
+PPE was sponsored, and a representative from the CITB attended to give a talk on careers in construction.
+Transport to the site was funded by GCL, as well as supervision by qualified staff.
+Goody bags were provided at the end of the day.

 In February 2024, Gipping hosted a visit to the site from a Girl Guide group based on the neighbouring, socially deprived, Gainsborough Estate.
-The theme was based around ‘Breaking Barriers’ and the girls were issued with PPE, had a tour of the site, did a safe and practical activity then had talks from three female GCL employees and a representative from the CITB.
+The theme was based around ‘Breaking Barriers’ and the girls were issued with PPE, had a site tour, did a safe and practical activity, then had talks from three female GCL employees and a representative from the CITB.
 They were awarded with certificates, goody bags and info to take away, as well as their Breaking Barriers badges.
 Additionally, GCL donated funds to help send the girls on a trip to Paris.